faucetsdn/udmi/docs/specs/sequences/discovery.md

 The basic discovery device message sequence follows a standard config/state call/response mechanism, with slightly different parameters for each different mode of operation.
-During the process, there's two major device's involved: the _enumerated_ node (the thing with the `points` that are being described), and the _discovery_ node (the thing that is doing the scan, which does not exist in the _self enumeration_ case).
+During the process, there's two major devices involved: the _enumerated_ node (the thing with the `points` that are being described), and the _discovery_ node (the thing that is doing the scan, which does not exist in the _self enumeration_ case).

 There's a few basic modes for the discovery _scan_ capability: